How To Improve Your Email Marketing To Increase Retail Sales During December

 By Bob Phibbs

-Here's mine: I expect we'll have the best holiday sales in a generation.
+Here's mine: I expect we'll have a 3% increase in sales.

-Customers are out there shopping, but retailers, how focused are you in reminding yours that they should shop with you?
+Customers are out there shopping, but how focused are you in reminding your shoppers that they should buy from you ?

-At this busy time of year you have to frequently market to those who know you using the tried and true email.You have to say, ”We have this product in stock right now and you can take it home today!”
+At this busy time of year you have to frequently send email blasts to your loyal customers.You have to say, "We have this product in stock right now and you can take it home today!".

-We often forget how necessary reinforcement is to those who like and prefer your store over Amazon, but who still shop with competitors because you let them forget you exist.
+We often forget how necessary reinforcement is to your audience of shoppers who like and prefer your store over Amazon, but who still shop with competitors because you let them forget you exist.
+And a lot of that comes from other retailers and email marketers building brand awareness while you take your own for granted.

-The more impressions you can consistently make with your fans at this time of the year reminds them that they like your retail shop, reinforcing their beliefs about why they liked you in the first place.
+The more impressions you can consistently make with your fans at this time of the year, the more they will remember they like your retail shop, reinforcing their beliefs about why they chose your brand in the first place.

 These messages, done correctly, will drive customers back through your doors.
-And make sure you schedule them this week when you have an extra hour...
+And make sure you schedule these important marketing efforts this week when you still have an extra hour...

 Here are the next four weeks with what your messaging should be to your email list and social media accounts.